jlyonsmith/build-buddy/README.md

 Next it's time to get GitHub integration working.
 You'll need to generate a personal access token for the user that will be committing build tags and version updates for the build.

-1. Log in to GitHub as the user.
+1. Log in to GitHub as the user that the build will be acting as.
+It's wise to create a user specifically for builds to avoid giving access to you personal GitHub account.
 2. Go to the drop down in the top right hand corner (the one with the user icon, next to the arrow) and select **Settings** from the menu.
 3. Go to **Personal access tokens** and create a new token.
 4. Give the token a name, including for example the machine the token is used on, the words "build-buddy", etc..
-Select repo, public_repo, write:repo_hook, read:repo_hook and repo:status scopes, then **Generate token**
+Select repo, repo:status, repo_deployment, public_repo, write:repo_hook, read:repo_hook scopes, then **Generate token**
 5. Copy the token on this screen into the `config.github_api_token` setting in the `.bbconfig`

 Finally, you need to set up a webhook for pull-requests to the repository.
 Do the steps: